 - The Secret World: Players begin the game by swallowing one of the Bees of Agartha and permanently bonding with it; as a result of this, the player character is empowered with magical abilities, Resurrective Immortality, and sporadic access to the Buzzing.
 However, in return for this service, the players have to serve as agents of the Bees' creator, Gaia — essentially acting as white blood cells for her body in times of crisis.

 - Sigma Star Saga: The Krill Parasites are a major part of the Krill's Organic Technology.
 They envelop the host as armor, form a psychic bond with the host that improves performance, and provide a control link to the Krill ships.
 They're even part of the culture: the Parasites of female Krill grow wings that can be be detached and given to someone else as a sign of affection.

 - Skullgirls has loads of examples of numerous different types of symbiotes, though they're all referred to as "parasites" in-game.
 Of the playable cast:

-- Filia has a symbiote living in her hair named Samson, and he zigzags between mutualism and parasitism: while they do work together in combat, Samson has a tendency to take control of Filia in some of their moves, and it's hinted that he wants to turn Filia into the next Skullgirl — a Person of Mass Destruction who ends up being the main agent of the Bigger Bad.
+- Filia has a symbiote living in her hair named Samson, and he zigzags between mutualism and parasitism: while they do work together in combat, Samson has a tendency to take control of Filia in some of their moves, and it's hinted that he wants to turn Filia into the next Skullgirl — a Person of Mass Destruction.

-- Squigly, meant to be The Rival to Filia, has a symbiote who act as a rival to Samson: Leviathan, a snake-like creature that is implied to have a more mutual relationship with Squigly than Filia and Samson have.
+- Squigly, meant to be The Rival to Filia, has a symbiote who act as a rival to Samson: Leviathan, a snake-like creature who has a much friendlier relationship with his host than Samson does.